Deliver a winning presentation

 • Plan costs

 Recommended solution.
 Retirement plans come in all shapes and sizes.
-Carefully walking your audience through the solution you’re recommending will help them understand why it’s right for them.
+Carefully walk your audience through the solution you’re recommending so they understand why you believe it’s right for them.
 Be sure to position each of the components as a benefit that addresses key concerns.

 Next steps.
-Closing your presentation by driving home your key points reminds your audience once again what you bring to the table.
+Close your presentation by driving home your key points to remind your audience what you bring to the table.

 • Reiterate your role.